 After decades of people saying Mississippi’s too hard or not worth it, it’s time to see how far a little support for some promising candidates can go.
 While what’s realistic this year is the beginning, not the ultimate goal, both in terms of electoral outcomes and improving lives, this is where change begins.

 For far too long, Mississippi's radical right-wing political leadership has slashed education spending, gutted healthcare (resulting in the closure of many rural hospitals), and reduced jobs programs to cut taxes for out-of-state companies.

 Refused to expand Medicaid—even though four rural hospitals have shuttered in the last year alone and half of the state’s remaining rural hospitals remain at high risk of closing.

 Slashed education spending—despite the fact that only 20 percent of 8th graders in Mississippi are able to meet basic reading standards.

-Gutted basic protections that help keep people in their homes, including a 10-day eviction waiting period.
+Gutted basic protections that help keep people in their homes.

 2019 Political Landscape

 In 2019, the entire State Senate and House are up for election, along with the governor.